-It was “an amazing experience, and for the most part a very relaxed and enjoyable affair”, say Australian travel bloggers Alesha and Jarryd.
+It was “an amazing experience, and for the most part a very relaxed and enjoyable affair”, says Australian travel bloggers Alesha and Jarryd.
 The pair from NOMADasaurus spent a holiday driving around the country and exploring.
-Drive coast to coast and you will travel through six time zones, past stunning scenery on different brilliant roads, and see incredible sights along the way.
+Drive coast to coast and you will travel through six time zones, pass stunning scenery on different brilliant roads, and see incredible sights along the way.

-To get the most out of your Canada road trip, read our top tips to ensure your driving holiday to Canada is a safe, simple and memorable experience.
-To view all our car hire in Canada, click below:
+To get the most out of your Canada road trip, read on to discover our top tips to ensure your driving holiday to Canada is a safe, simple and memorable experience.

 Preparing for your Canada road trip

 The good news is that you can drive in Canada on a full UK driving license, so don’t forget to carry this with you.
-Remember to take out insurance before you drive so you know you’re covered in any scenario, and keep it with you throughout your travels.
+Remember to take out insurance before you drive so you know you’re covered in any scenario, and keep proof of it with you throughout your travels.